exAspArk/docker-alpine-ruby/README.md

 ## Native extensions

-Uncomment the following lines from the [Dockerfile](https://github.com/exAspArk/docker-alpine-ruby/blob/master/Dockerfile) if you use these gems with native extensions:
+Uncomment the following lines from the [Dockerfile](https://github.com/exAspArk/docker-alpine-ruby/blob/master/Dockerfile) if you use these gems with native extensions and other dependencies:

-* puma, oj
+* puma, oj, byebug

 ```
 RUN apk --no-cache add make gcc libc-dev